Friends: Forster's Confidants

 Useful Sources - Friends: Forster's confidants

-- The Papers of E.M.
-Forster on Janus (see Links)
+- Catalogue of the papers of E.M.
+Forster on ArchiveSearch (see Links)

 - Forster, E.M.
 (1999), Maurice, edited by Philip Gardner, London : Andre Deutsch